trydent-io/io.astroport/README.md

 # Citadel
-A simple CQRS+Event Sourcing service in Vert.x
+A simple CQRS+Event Sourcing lifecycle in Vert.x